-Outdoor Live Entertainment in front of an audience shall be allowed provided that all requirements set forth in these guidelines are adhered to.
+Outdoor Live Entertainment in front of an audience shall be allowed provided that all requirements set forth in these guidelines are adhered to, including the gathering size limitations.
 All events or venues must obtain a Special Event Permit.

-- All patrons must be seated and wear masks unless actively eating and drinking unless fully vaccinated.
-Patrons should refrain from cheering or singing along, unless fully vaccinated.
-Patrons are prohibited from dancing unless fully vaccinated. - Performers should be fully vaccinated or have not tested positive for COVID-19 or experienced COVID- like symptoms in the last 10 days, or have had close contact with a COVID-19 case in the past 14 days - Performers that play wind-blown instruments should wear a face mask with an opening to fit the mouthpiece of the instrument unless fully vaccinated. - All wind-blown instruments must have a bell cover or be in an instrument bag. - There must be a 2-foot aisle between audience and performers.
+• All patrons must be seated and are strongly recommended to wear masks unless actively eating and drinking unless fully vaccinated..

-- All singers and speakers should use amplification if necessary to avoid projecting their voices to increase their volume. - Spit valves are prohibited from being emptied onto the floor, and performers should use a PuppyPad or similar device to empty spit valves.
+- Performers should be fully vaccinated or have not tested positive for COVID-19 or experienced COVID- like symptoms in the last 10 days, or have had close contact with a COVID-19 case in the past 14 days - Performers that play wind-blown instruments should wear a face mask with an opening to fit the mouthpiece of the instrument unless fully vaccinated. - All wind-blown instruments must have a bell cover or be in an instrument bag. - There must be a 2-foot aisle between audience and performers. - All singers and speakers should use amplification if necessary to avoid projecting their voices to increase their volume. - Spit valves are prohibited from being emptied onto the floor, and performers should use a PuppyPad or similar device to empty spit valves.